PatrickHK24/BigData/README.md

 - ZipRecruiter is second both in terms of relative and overall health insurance mentioning.

 ![Salary info](./assets/6_Health_insurance_mention.png)
-*Bar graph represents how frequenctly health insurance was mentioned in job descriptions of remote Business/Data analyst roles in the listed job platforms.
-Whole numbers inside the bars are the number of job posted that mention health insurance; generated with Excel from SQL result*
+*Bar graph represents how frequenctly health insurance was mentioned in the job descriptions of remote Business/Data Analyst roles in the listed job platforms.
+The whole numbers inside the bars are the number of jobs posted that mention health insurance; generated with Excel from SQL result.*

 ### Query used
 ```sql